zhullyb/monyhar/monyhar/docs/clang_tidy.md

 Your next run of `gclient runhooks` should cause clang-tidy to be synced.

-To run clang-tidy across all of Chromium, you'll need a checkout of Chromium's [build/](https://monyhar.googlesource.com/monyhar/tools/build) repository.
+To run clang-tidy across all of Monyhar, you'll need a checkout of Monyhar's [build/](https://monyhar.googlesource.com/monyhar/tools/build) repository.
-Once you have that and a Chromium `out/` dir with an `args.gn`, running clang-tidy across all of Chromium is a single command:
+Once you have that and a Monyhar `out/` dir with an `args.gn`, running clang-tidy across all of Monyhar is a single command:

 ```
 $ cd ${monyhar}/src